jakobzhao/geog4572/labs/lab01/readme.md

 ## 4. Deliverable

 Before submitting this lab, please make sure both the **GitHub repository** and the **GitHub page** work properly.
 In this lab, you are excepted to submit the url of the GitHub repository to the **Canvas Dropbox** of this course.
+There are two types of submissions for this lab depending on whether you have taken GEOG 371 or 571 before.

+#### **For those who have not taken GEOG 371 or 571**

-This url should be in the format of `https://www.github.com/[account_username]/[account_username].github.io`.
+The url for submissio should be in the format of `https://www.github.com/[account_username]/[account_username].github.io`.
 To do that, check the item of this lab on the assignment tab, and then press the `Submit Assignment` button.
 Please contact the instructor if you have any difficulty in submitting the url link.
 Here are the grading criteria:

 1\.
-A GitHub account is registered, You have followed the instructor's GitHub account and `star-ed` the course GitHub repository.
+A GitHub account is registered, You have followed the instructor's GitHub account (@jakobzhao) and `star-ed` the course GitHub repository (https://github.com/jakobzhao/geog4572).
 (6 POINTS)

 2\.
 The repository should be named after `[account_username].github.io`.
 (5 POINTS)